Loss of an Eye and Ocular Prosthetics

 After a typical enucleation or evisceration to remove an eye, an implant is placed and no further surgery is needed to successfully wear a prosthetic eye.

 For more complex situations in which previous trauma or surgery has led to significant scarring, the socket in which the artificial eye will be placed may need to be reconstructed.
 The purpose of eye socket reconstruction is to prepare tissue for the best acceptance of the ocular prosthetic.
-Dr. Fante has extensive experience in socket reconstruction even in complex cases of scarring or loss of volume.
+Dr. Fante have extensive experience in socket reconstruction even in complex cases of scarring or loss of volume.

 There are several reconstructive techniques that may be employed to assist with the preparation for a prosthetic eye.
 These include fat and mucosal grafting procedures, eyelid reconstruction, and others.
 When reconstruction of the socket is needed, you can expect to be well-informed of the technique that will best meet your needs.